Culture vouchers: how to use them without confusion?

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

 Updated March 30, 2026 - Culture vouchers are increasingly being considered by employers and social and economic committees to support access to culture for employees and their families.
-But behind this beautiful intention hides a precise legal regime, often poorly understood.
+But behind this beautiful intention hides a precise legal régime, often poorly understood.
 This article explains who can allocate them, in what social and fiscal framework they fit, and what rules must be respected in 2026 to avoid any requalification by Urssaf.

 <div class="featured-snippet"> Culture vouchers are payment vouchers intended to finance cultural activities (shows, cinema, museums, concerts, subscriptions).
-They fall under the regime of **social and cultural activities of the CSE** and benefit from an exemption from social contributions when they are allocated by the CSE as part of its ASC budget.
-The employer cannot distribute them directly on an individual basis without going through the CSE or without respecting a formalized collective framework. </div>
+They fall under the régime of **social and cultural activities of the CSE** and benefit from an exemption from social contributions when they are allocated by the CSE as part of its ASC budget.
+The employer cannot distribute them directly on an individual basis without going through the CSE or without respecting a formalized collective framework. </div>Culture vouchers: what exactly are we talking about?#

 The term "culture vouchers" does not designate an official title within the meaning of the Social Security Code, unlike the holiday vouchers issued by the ANCV.
 It is rather a common name for vouchers or cards for cultural use, financed by the CSE as part of its mission of social and cultural activities (ASC).